wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Worked up the courage to try and tackle lighting.
 It didn't go super great.

 **Thoughts**: Progress was slow today, but I'm still trying.
 Lighting and a day-night cycle now, then shaders for when the player is behind stuff, then spawning enemies in shadows.
 So much more to do, holy moly.

+### Day 23: Wednesday - October 5, 2022

+**Today's Progress**: Turns out the problem I was running into yesterday is actually a [recorded bug](https://github.com/godotengine/godot/issues/64939), which unfortunately means what I'm trying to do is impossible right now.
+BUT, I found a workaround pretty soon after, because I have a problem with proving people wrong when they say something is impossible.

+**Thoughts**: Slow progress, but when there's a will there's a way.
+Also, people are so nice on Youtube.
+At least, the one's that I've interacted with so far are.
+I'm not feeling confident in my ability to turn this into a real game still though.
+And also second guessing how unique the game mechanic actually is.
+Maybe it isn't at all.